amouhzi/http-message/CONTRIBUTING.md

 ## RESOURCES

-If you wish to contribute to Zend Framework, please be sure to read/subscribe to the following resources:
+If you wish to contribute to this project, please be sure to read/subscribe to the following resources:

  -  [Coding Standards](https://github.com/zendframework/zf2/wiki/Coding-Standards)